grafana/github-datasource/docs/sources/setup/token.md

 You will need to define the access permissions for your token in order to allow it to access the data.

-Here is a list of the required minimum permissions defined below:
+The following lists include the required permissions for the access token:

 For all repositories: